 0117 325 0350

-Strawbuild specialises in the design and construction of natural buildings.
+Specialises in the design and construction of natural buildings.
 We can help with building design, Planning and Building Regulations applications and specialist reports such as Visual Impact Assessments and Code for Sustainable Homes materials assessments among other things.
 We also run natural building courses and workshops on site, focusing mainly on straw bale building (load-bearing / infill / wrap), cement free foundations, and making and applying clay plasters, lime and lime stabilised clay renders.

-Tao Paul Wimbush offers a range of support services for OPD applicants ranging from advice on finding the right land, navigating the planning system, writing a management plan, natural building design and drawings for planning applications.
+Offers a range of support services for OPD applicants ranging from advice on finding the right land, navigating the planning system, writing a management plan, natural building design and drawings for planning applications.
 He is the co-founder of the Lammas Ecovillage in Pembrokeshire and has a wealth of experience in One Planet Development applications.

 is perfectly suited to building frames for homes and buildings which meet the stringent criteria of One Planet Development.
 We are passionate about building sustainably and the use of timber in the round.
 Round wood timber, sourced from local Welsh woodland, has superior structural strength that meets the requirements of building regulations, while also helping to ensure a truly sustainable project.
 Ty Pren can provide frame drawings which match the house that you’ve designed.
 This is your project, we’ll work with you and your ideas to create a frame work that’s designed to meet your requirements.
 Consultation services, courses and training are available.
 Visit our website for full details.

-V3 Power is a workers coop specialising in DIY renewable energy systems.
+A workers’ coop specialising in DIY renewable energy systems.
 We run courses around the country teaching people to build small wind turbines (200W – 2kW) and we often have a surplus of turbines that are looking for homes.
 We want to get these turbines generating electricity so are looking for people who would be interested in hosting a turbine or buying them from us at cost price.
 The turbine is designed by Hugh Piggott and is robust and easily maintained.
 We have installed many of these turbines and are happy and keen to discuss any queries.

-Woodlands.co.uk is a family-run business with the aim of conserving British woodland by helping individuals and families buy their own woodlands to enjoy and to look after.
+A family-run business with the aim of conserving British woodland by helping individuals and families buy their own woodlands to enjoy and to look after.
 We have woodland and some grassland (all of it owned by Woodlands.co.uk) available for sale across England and Scotland as well as Wales.
 Please contact us to discuss your requirements.